Vitamin D: The Hidden Hero for Growth and Development

 Calcium is one of the champions of bone health, so helping to ensure your children are optimally absorbing this essential mineral may help support healthy bone growth and development.

-But this isn’t all vitamin D can do.
+But this isn’t all it can do.
 It also helps to support a healthy immune system (1)!

-During the younger years of your child’s life, maintaining adequate levels of vitamin D is important.
+During the younger years of your child’s life, maintaining adequate levels is important.
 By ensuring they get sufficient vitamin D, you may help to support their general health, immune system health, and healthy growth and development.

 The information provided in reference to this ingredient is general in nature and provided as information only.
 Any product-specific therapeutic claims for this ingredient are linked to specific dosage requirements based on evidence of traditional or scientific nature.

-If you’ve found this article useful, you may like to learn more about Inadequate Vitamin D: What Are the Signs and Symptoms?
+If you’ve found this article useful, you may like to learn more about the signs and symptoms of inadequate sunshine vitamin consumption.

 If you found this article useful, why not share it with a friend who may find it helpful too?